Introduction to Big Data Analytics

 - Contribute to making perfect decisions.

-There are no pre-requisites for using Big Data analytics.
+There are no prerequisites.
 Basic knowledge of programming languages such as Java or Python would be helpful.
 Understanding how databases work and primal queries are sufficient.
-There are other High-level languages such as Spark, Pig that are easy to learn and use.
-The User should be technically sound in the way of using these to get the desired output.
+There are other High-level languages such as Spark, and Pig that are easy to learn and use.
+The user should be technically sound in the way of using these to get the desired output.

-Data analytics is never getting old fashioned and with the cutting edge technologies, it is increasing exponentially.
+Data analytics is never getting old-fashioned, and with cutting-edge technologies, it is increasing exponentially.
 There is a huge requirement for professionals in the field of Big Data Analytics.
 It is evolving with huge potential for growth.
 Data Analysts become the decision-makers of the companies with proper usage of Big Data technologies.

 Need for Big Data Analytics

-Nowadays data comes in different forms.
-Many of the analytical solutions were not possible in the past due to the cost of implementation and lack of professionals.
-With Big Data analytics are capable of performing complex algorithms on machine data within a time interval.
-These have many real-time use cases such as fraud-detection, targeting audience on a global platform, web advertising, etc.
+These are capable of performing complex algorithms on machine data within a time interval.
+These have many real-time use cases such as fraud detection, targeting audiences on a global platform, web advertising, etc.

 Target Audience for Big Data Analytics

-Organizations which make use of big data analytics and its components to achieve the following:
+Organizations that make use of this and its components achieve the following:

 - Predict future trends and behavior patterns of customers.